arun-c-pendyala/Insight-data-engg-challenge/input/README.md

+# Input
-This is the directory where your program would find any test input files.
+This is the directory where the program would find any test input files.